SatoryKono/bioactivity_data_acquisition/docs/sources/00-sources-architecture.md

 The standard component stack follows this sequence:
 **Client → Paginator → Parser → Normalizer → Pandera Schema**

-These components are invoked during the `extract` and `transform` stages of a pipeline, which is executed via the CLI with commands like `python -m bioetl.cli.main activity`.
+These components are invoked during the `extract` and `transform` stages of a pipeline, which is executed via the CLI with commands like `python -m bioetl.cli.app activity`.

 ## 2. Layer Interfaces and Invariants